Google review, Brooklyn LettersBrooklyn Letters

 SPEECH LANGUAGE THERAPISTS PATHOLOGISTS

-Jessica is a bilingual speech-language pathologist with a postgraduate degree from Teachers College, Columbia University, and a master’s with the highest honors in Speech-Language Pathology from CUNY Queens College.
+Jessica is a multilingual speech-language pathologist with a postgraduate degree from Teachers College, Columbia University, and a master’s degree with highest honors in Speech-Language Pathology from CUNY Queens College.
 She holds her Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA), as well as her New York State License and Teacher of Students with Speech and Language Disabilities (TSSLD) Certification.
-As a speech-language pathologist in the NYC DOE public schools, Jessica believes in helping each unique student find their own path to success.
-Jessica employs multiple evidence-based teaching strategies to appeal to all learning styles (i.e., visual, verbal, tactile/kinesthetic) — and she also believes that everyone learns better when there’s room for some humor and fun!

 TYPES OF SERVICES: Individual therapy, group